charmoniumQ/blog-content/planning/advice.md

 [4]: https://en.wikipedia.org/wiki/Affirming_the_consequent
 [5]: https://en.wikipedia.org/wiki/Master%E2%80%93slave_morality

+Note: My opinion on this has changed since I wrote this draft.
+I think the human mind is accustomed to "exceptions-based" reasoning; universal quantified statements are so rare in human experience (outside of mathematics), that most people don't mean their universal quantifiers literally.
+It is understood that "all birds can fly" really means "most birds can fly."
+It is different than Dunning-Kruger, which refers to a specific kind of over-confidence with skills-based domains (e.g. driving, burgling, public speaking), not general life advice.
+If I were to continue this essay, I would go more into the theme "giving good advice requires listening" instead.

 - Actionable advice
 - Not obvious; impactful
-"Try to start college off on the right foot."
+- Bad example: "Try to start college off on the right foot."

 - State facts instead of rules

 - Positive nothings
-"Never give up"
+- Example: "Never give up"

 Better advice:
 - Weasel words